-As mentioned, the supporters vids are usually around 10 to 15 minutes in length but occasionally might be up to half an hour e.g. doing a lap of a hard enduro event.
+The supporters vids are usually around 10 to 15 minutes in length.
+Occasionally might be up to half an hour.
 The early supporter vids were less than 10 minutes though.
 The quality of the very old vids drops of course, as I was just using the early Gopro 2 cameras... the best available at the time but so outdated now lol.
 All my existing supporters say they enjoy watching the old vids though.

 It ain't easy lol.
 I had a lot of viewers encouraging me to go fulltime on the vids.
 In 2016 around 100 Youtube subscribers generously supported the vids to let me go full time, but it wasn't enough to survive on.
 I was using my savings to continue, then viewers suggested it was time to set a few videos aside just for supporters, which would encourage more to join in and share the load.

 A tiny proportion of viewers become supporters so currently I'm on about US$10 per hour.
 I get by due to a very simple lifestyle, but it does get tight sometimes.
 I have only myself to blame as I've avoided sponsorship. product placement, ads and doing rave reviews in exchange for free product lol.

 Many supporters encouraged me to run ads.
 Apparently I've missed out on about $80,000 to $130,000 in Youtube ad revenue in the past six years but I hate ads and didn't want to subject others to them either.
 However, a recent spine fracture, along with dropping support levels, have forced me to start running ads on the vids... sigh.